musa-611-fall-2022/final-project/PRD.md

 ### Idea 2

-Another, alternate idea would be to use a story map to illustrate how the Bus Revolution draft network would change the overall bus experience; this is less easy to conceptualize, but I think would be more useful considering the magnitude of this change for Philadelphia For this idea, I'd want to mainly use SEPTA's [draft network](https://www.septabusrevolution.com/draft-network/) to show the differences in routes, and possibly include trip routes for certain bus lines that significantly changed.
+Another, alternate idea would be to use a story map to illustrate how the Bus Revolution draft network would change the overall bus experience; this is less easy to conceptualize, but I think would be more useful considering the magnitude of this change for Philadelphia.
+For this idea, I'd want to mainly use SEPTA's [draft network](https://www.septabusrevolution.com/draft-network/) to show the differences in routes, and possibly include trip routes for certain bus lines that significantly changed.